sophiekoonin/localghost/content/posts/2020-10-11-accessibility-myths/index.md

 Ultimately, screen readers tend to ignore `<div>` components, as they're generic containers.
 If we use semantic HTML elements for the actual content of the page, there shouldn't be a problem at all from a markup perspective.

 React components can't return more than one element, so with older versions of React you had to wrap multiple elements in a container `<div>`.
 This would have added a few extra containers to the page.
-But the introduction of [React Fragments](https://reactjs.org/docs/fragments.html) solved that (and often doesn't result in any additional elements being added to the DOM).
+But the introduction of [React Fragments](https://reactjs.org/docs/fragments.html) solved that, and usually doesn't result in any additional elements being added to the DOM.

 Another thing to watch out for is screen readers not alerting users when content on the page changes.
 This isn't a React problem specifically but a [single-page application (SPA) problem](https://codeburst.io/building-accessible-single-page-apps-2ea3e4fbbc01), and it can be solved with ARIA live regions.
 You'd still have this problem if you built your app in vanilla JavaScript.